milkotodorov/tt-tool/README.md

 - DeepL API or Authentication Key - it can be obtained as described in the [official DeepL Documentation](https://support.deepl.com/hc/en-us/articles/360020695820-Authentication-Key).

+- You may also want to install the provided fonts into the folder `fonts` as they will be used as console output font and are more readable.

 ## Running from the source and setting-up development environment

 Make sure you have met the [NodeGUI requirements](https://docs.nodegui.org/docs/guides/getting-started#developer-environment).